- Our Services

 Heart attack symptoms can vary from person to person.
-Some people may have very few symptoms or may not experience the most common symptoms.
-If you have previously had a heart attack, your symptoms may not be the same for a second one.
-Some people don’t experience any symptoms at all or very mild symptoms - this is called a silent heart attack.
+Some people may have very few symptoms or may not experience any symptoms - this is called a silent heart attack.

-The most common heart attack symptoms and warning signs for both men and women include:
+The most common signs of a heart attack for both men and women include:

 - Chest pain or discomfort - Most heart attacks cause pain or discomfort in the center or left side of the chest.
 This feeling can be mild or severe.
 The discomfort typically lasts longer than a few minutes and can go away and return.
 It may feel like pressure, fullness, pain, or squeezing in the chest.